Your Registration has been done successfully.

 Pachnai route is the easiest out of all the routes, and it is advisable to take this one if you are a beginner.
 For more seasoned trekkers Naalichi Vaat route will be more suitable.
 This route will require you to climb over huge rocks and thus some trekking equipment might come handy as well.
 The path is quite steep so only experienced trekkers can opt to go via this route.

-Konkan Kada, a concave fall is the main attraction of the trek, along with the cave of Kedareshwar and temple of Harishchandreshwar.
+Konkan Kada, a concave fall is the main attraction of the trek, along with the cave of Kedareshwar and the temple of Harishchandreshwar.
 Konkan Kada also makes for an amazing camping spot.
 From the top, you can enjoy the majestic views of the surrounding mountain peaks.

 Best time to go for this trek is from October-February.
 The monsoon season may make climbing up the rocky path more challenging.
 If you are up for the challenge then good for you, but if you are not that experienced avoiding monsoon season is advisable.